NEW: The Robertson family calls into question the show's future

 “We are extremely disappointed to have read Phil Robertson’s comments in GQ, which are based on his own personal beliefs and are not reflected in the series Duck Dynasty,” the network said in a statement Wednesday.
 “His personal views in no way reflect those of A+E Networks, who have always been strong supporters and champions of the LGBT community.
 The network has placed Phil under hiatus from filming indefinitely.”

-In addition to his comments about homosexuality, Robertson also spoke about race and growing up in Louisiana before the civil rights era.
+He also made comments regarding race and growing up in Louisiana before the civil rights era.

-"Pre-entitlement, pre-welfare, you say: Were they happy?
-They were godly; they were happy; no one was singing the blues," GQ quoted Robertson as saying.
+“Pre-entitlement, pre-welfare, you say: Were they happy?
+They were godly; they were happy; no one was singing the blues,” GQ quotes Robertson as saying.

 Outrage and support